 See all of the requirements for the EITC or Earned Income Tax Credit.

 How Do I Claim the Earned Income Credit on My Tax Return?

-Claiming the EIC is easy if you prepare your tax return on efile.com!
-The online tax software will automatically determine if you qualify for the Earned Income Credit.
+Claiming the EITC is easy if you prepare your tax return on efile.com!
+The online tax software will automatically determine if you qualify for the Earned Income Tax Credit.
 If you qualify, the software will calculate the correct amount of your credit and fill out the right forms for you to claim it.